Clairity001/alx-low_level_programming/0x08-recursion/README.md

-3. a function that returns the factorial of a given number.
+4. a function that returns the value of x raised to the power of y.